PaPerseller/chn-iplist/README.md

 # chn-iplist
-Data comes from [ APNIC Delegated List](http://ftp.apnic.net/apnic/stats/apnic/delegated-apnic-latest), I convert it to txt rules file to used on the router.
+Data comes from [ APNIC Delegated List](http://ftp.apnic.net/apnic/stats/apnic/delegated-apnic-latest), I convert it to txt rules file for use on the router.

 Use `chmod +x /etc/sbin/chn-iplist.sh` to add executable permission.